Broken-Kingdom/MinecraftDatapacks/README.md

  potentially revisiting it and actually creating a proper datapack with a similar idea.

 ## One Chunk Challenge - 1.0.1
  This is the 1.0 full release of a datapack I made after watching CallMeKevin's playthrough of Minecraft doing "One Chunk Only" and his change to "Two Chunk Only".
-I've actually made this for him and I'm hoping he likes it and uses it in his video.

 ## sselesU Death Pack - 1.0.0
  This is a 1.0 release of a datapack I made for myself and friends to do "hardcore" minecraft (only one life) except that it's actually configurable to have a certain maximum death count and then it sets you to spectator.
 The idea is that you have X deaths before you're out of the world and then we would reset the deaths per week or month... you get the point.
 You can play it however you wish though.
 You could keep it to the standard "1 life" and then delete the world start again if you wanted.